- unemployment insurance (UI) tax payments are deposited into the UI Trust Fund

 Tax Rate Tables

 UI contributions may be collected from employers under eight different tax rate tables, each table having 21 ranks.
-Rates vary from 0 to 9 percent on Table 1 and from 0 percent to 7 percent on Table 8.
+Rates vary from 0.000 percent to 9.000 percent on Table 1 and from 0.000 percent to 7.000 percent on Table 8.
 (This means that Table 1 collects the most and Table 8 collects the least tax).

 The tables were established to help maintain the solvency of the UI Trust Fund.
 As such, a formula in the law mandates movement to a table that collects more revenue when the balance in the UI Trust Fund is low and movement to a table collecting less revenue when the balance is high.

 The rate table in effect for any given year is applicable to all participating employers.
-The rate table in effect for all private employers for 2018 and 2019 is Contribution Rate Table 7.
+The rate table in effect for all private employers for 2022 is Contribution Rate Table 7.
+The rate table in effect for all private employers for 2023 is Contribution Rate Table 8.

 - new non-construction employers are assigned the rate from Rank 12 of the table in effect, or 1.000 percent, whichever is higher